WilliamCappelletti/ML_CS433_project2/journal.md

 - _Charles_ has written the first part on the reproduction model but some results seem strange and have to be checked again (see the comments in the report)
 - _Charles_ coded a function to get the goodness of fit of the model from the original paper

+# 5.12.2018
+- _Marie_ has written the beginning of materials and methods until charles'part of the reproduction of the model

 # 6.12.2018